awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

   For more information about service\-linked roles, see [Service\-Linked Role Permissions for Systems Manager](using-service-linked-roles.md#slr-permissions)\.

-## Creating an Association that Executes an Automation Workflow<a name="systems-manager-state-manager-automation-documents-using"></a>
+## Creating an Association that Runs an Automation Workflow<a name="systems-manager-state-manager-automation-documents-using"></a>

 Use the following procedure to create a State Manager association that runs an Automation workflow\.